Value for money

 While teaching students is our primary concern, we’re also focused on making a difference in and contributing to our local and national communities.

-In 2018/19, the University spent £51 million (64% of our total spend) on academic departments and services, general education (including student bursaries and scholarships), and staff and student facilities.
+In 2020/21, the University spent £46 million (57% of our total spend) on academic departments and services and staff and student facilities.
 This is the money that is invested to provide the best quality teaching and learning experience that we can for our students.

-Of the remainder, £12 million (15% of the total) was spent on central administration and services.
-These are things we have to do to keep the University running successful, such as having a Finance Department, keeping accurate student records, and organising graduation ceremonies.
-We spend a further £1 million on research grants and contracts (2% of the total).
+Of the remainder, £17 million (21% of the total) was spent on bursaries and scholarships as well as central administration and services.
+The central administration and services are things we have to do to keep the University running successful, such as having a Finance Department, keeping accurate student records, and organising graduation ceremonies.
+We spend a further £1.6 million on research grants and contracts (2% of the total).